symious/malloc-post/BLOG.md

 ## Summary and Conclusion

 On all Apple operating systems, `libmalloc` is the default choice.
 The main focus is on security, with decent performance for most workloads.

-While `hoard` shines in certain areas, it does not appear to be a good choice, as it does not have steady performance characteristics across different allocation sizes and number of threads.
-It has severe security flaws and is not actively maintained.

-`mimalloc` works well for smaller allocations, but suffers in both latency and throughput for larger allocations.
-The advanced security features might be a unique selling point for some users though.
+Given the high memory overhead however, it might not be a good fit for performance critical applications with high allocation rates.

 `tcmalloc` and `jemalloc` have the most stable performance characteristics across different allocation sizes and number of threads.
 The throughput remains reasonably high even at large allocation sizes, while latency remains within acceptable boundaries, with `jemalloc` winning in latency and `tcmalloc` winning in throughput for very large allocations.
 Among the ones I tested, those would be my preferred choice for applications with high performance requirements.

+`mimalloc` works well for smaller allocations, but suffers in both latency and throughput for larger allocations.
+The advanced security features might be a unique selling point for some users though.

+While `hoard` shines in certain areas, it does not appear to be a good choice, as it does not have steady performance characteristics across different allocation sizes and number of threads.
+It has severe security flaws and is not actively maintained.

 ------------